Avg. treatment time

 Before your wisdom tooth extraction, your mouth will be X-rayed to give your Neem Tree dentist a clear picture of the position of your teeth, including the roots.
 You will be given a local anaesthetic injection, and if you are nervous about the procedure we can also provide sedation to help you relax.

-The procedure needed to remove your wisdom tooth depends on the position and angle of your teeth, making each extraction different.
+The wisdom tooth extraction procedure depends on the position and angle of your teeth, making each extraction different.
 Wisdom tooth extraction typically takes around twenty minutes, but it may take longer than this.
 Afterwards, some swelling, bruising and stiffness of the jaw is normal, but shop-bought painkillers should be sufficient to manage any pain you experience.

 To minimise recovery time and reduce the chances of complications, it is important to stick to the strict post-surgical care routine advised by your dentist.
 This will include eating soft foods for the first few days, and avoiding rinsing your mouth out for the first day to prevent damage to the blood clot that will form in the socket of the removed tooth.